238mail/EzWindSLIC/bin/readme.txt

 Easy to use script that defeats activation on Windows Vista/7 and Server 2008(R2)/2012(R2)/2016/2019 on UEFI-GPT systems using SLIC emulation technique.

 [How to]
 Run the script.
-Press [I]nstall to activate and wait for a few seconds.
+Press [I] to activate and wait for a few seconds.
 If prompted, reboot or shutdown.
 If everything went well you should be activated!

-Run script again and choose [U]ninstall option to uninstall.
+Run script again and press [U] to uninstall.

-Use the [D]isplay Activation Status option to check activation status.
+Press [D] to check activation status.

-Use the [C]reate $OEM$ Folder option to create $OEM$ folder which can be placed in source directory of Windows installation media/ISO to preactivate.
+Press [C] to create $OEM$ folder which can be placed in source directory of Windows installation media/ISO to preactivate.
 A $OEM$ folder which uses traditional script will be created when traditional script is used to create $OEM$ folder.
 A $OEM$ folder which uses AIO script will be created when AIO script is used to create $OEM$ folder.

+Press [R] to view this read-me document.

+Press [G] to open the Github repo of this project.

+Press [S] to open the support thread web page of this project.

+Press [F] to toggle forceful mode.

 Switches:
 /install: Start installation process and skip main menu.
 /uninstall: Start installation process and skip main menu.
 /silent: Used with /install or /uninstall.
 Don't prompt user for anything and reboot automatically if required.
 /norestart: Meant to be used with /silent.
 Quit script at the end instead of rebooting automatically.
 /force: Similar to Daz' loader's "Ignore existing SLIC".
 Install bootloader even if SLIC is present.
+This option also bypasses the error messages received if a SLIC unusable for activation is detected.
 Q: Which operating systems are supported?
 A:
 Windows Vista Starter